Fractal Masters & Fractal Mystics

 Rablanar was the subtlest (yet not the most popular) of the Fractal mystics.
 He had recently published a paper on the following question: How can we be in control of the cosmos if the more we control of the cosmos the more we’re aware of the spaces over which we have no control?

-He started his discussion with the following observations: Now that we’ve expanded into 755 billion galaxies, we see that there are 78 million outlying galaxies that we don’t control and that we can’t predict.
+He started his discussion with the following observations: Now that we’ve expanded into 755 billion galaxies, we see that there are billions of outlying galaxies that we don’t control and that we can’t predict.
 At what point in our expansion do we run into a neighbour like ourselves?
 By expanding ever-outward, we’re simply increasing the likelihood that just as we assimilated other life forms, we too will be assimilated.

 But of course no one listened to these inconvenient truths.
 Rablanar’s paper got filed in a minuscule fractal that circled itself and was only brought out at conferences or when the fractal bin needed dusting.
-As a result no one seriously considered the danger of expanding from universe to universe.
+As a result no one seriously considered the danger of expanding from galaxy to galaxy.
 Everyone took it for granted that continued expansion was itself proof of the unstoppable power of the Baulian Empire.

 Rablanar warned his fellow Masters & Mystics that infinity was a deep game to play.
 While Baulians could mine their fractals deeply, who was to say that some other power couldn’t mine their fractals more deeply?